heiner/heiner.github.com/_drafts/random-samples.md

 So the probabilities of the previous elements are updated in the correct way too.

-This magic algorithm is called _reservoir sampling_.
+This algorithm is known as _reservoir sampling_.
 It's a classic from the literature; Knuth calls it Algorithm R in TAOCP Volume 2.

 #### Reservoir sampling with skipping ahead